Astay77/project-node-heroku/README.md

 # project-node.js-heroku
-This project shows an example of working with node.js and heroku
+This project shows an example of working with node.js